© Pelaqita Persians

 - Cotton balls or cotton make-up pads;

 - Ear cleansing solution.
-There are two ear cleansing solutions that we use and recommend.
+There are two ear cleansing solutions recommended.
+We EXCLUSIVELY use the PinkPawPal products on our cats and kittens.

 - PinkPawPal Ear Cleansing Solution (a natural product).
 The Ear Cleansing Solution by PinkPawPal gently cleans ears and prevents mites.